nnellans/bash-guide/README.md

 Brace Expansion lets you generate multiple strings from a given pattern.
 The pattern can be:
 - A comma-separated list of strings
-- A range of integers or characters, using 2 periods (`..`) to separate the starting and ending characters
+- A range of integers or characters, using 2 periods (`..`) to separate the starting and ending integers/characters
   - Optionally, you can include an integer at the end which specifies the increment that will be used

 Brace Expansion is NOT performed on anything inside double quotes